Entanglement and thermalization in open fermion systems: Results

 \subsubsection{Effects of disorder}

-As we briefly mentioned in Section~\ref{sec:methods} we can add a disorder term $V_x c_x^\dagger c_x$ at every site $x$ in the region W of the wire.
+As we briefly mentioned in Sec.~\ref{sec:methods}, we can add a disorder term $V_x c_x^\dagger c_x$ at every site $x$ in the region W of the wire.
 We choose $V_x$ from a continuous uniform distribution over the interval $[-V_0, V_0]$.
-We look at small disorder values, where $V_0 = 0.1w$, although the results of this section hold true for larger $V_0$.
-For a system with $w=w'=1$, $\mu_R = -\mu_L = 0.1$, $N_L=N_R=N_W=120$, and $\gamma = 0.05$, we plot the mutual information and conditional mutual information (averaged over $500$ disorder realizations) in Figure~\ref{fig:mutual_info_dis}.
-We see that the two quantities decay roughly the same way as in the absence of disorder.
+We look at small disorder values $V_0 = 0.1w$, although the results of this section hold true for larger $V_0$ as well.
+For the same system as above with $\mu_R = -\mu_L = 0.1$, $N_L=N_R=N_W=120$, and $\gamma = 0.05$, we plot the mutual information (averaged over $500$ disorder realizations) in Fig.~\ref{fig:mutual_info}(b).
+A similar computation for the conditional mutual information yields the same result.
+We see that these quantities decay roughly the same way as in the absence of disorder.

 Similarly, we study the effect of disorder on relaxation rates.
-Consider the 1D system with $w=w'=1$, $\gamma = 0.01$, $\mu_R=-\mu_L = 0.1$, and $\beta = 1.0$.
-We compute the relaxation rates for three disorder strengths, $V_0 = 0.1w, 0.5w, w$, and average the results over $1000$ disorder realizations.
-The results are shown in Figure \ref{fig:relaxation_rates_dis}.
-Even though we present the plots only for $\beta = 1.0$, a similar behavior is observed at both high ($\beta = 0.1$) and low temperatures ($\beta = 5.0$).
+For the same system parameters mentioned above, we compute the relaxation rates for $\beta = 1$ and three disorder strengths, $V_0 = 0.1w, 0.5w, w$, and average the results over $1000$ disorder realizations.
+The results are shown in Fig.~\ref{fig:relaxation_rates}(b).
+Even though we present the plots only for $\beta = 1$, a similar behavior is observed at both high ($\beta = 0.1$) and low temperatures ($\beta = 5$).
 We see in this plot the physics of localization taking hold as the time to relax to the steady state now grows exponentially with the total system size.